 Yes, ferrets can kill rats and other rodents.
 They were doing it for thousands of years in the past.
 If you are curious about ferret domestication, read my post about ferret history.
 Even today there are people who use ferrets for rat control (or any other pest-considered animal).
 Ferrets don’t kill only rodents, they are also trained to kill rabbits too.

-Why People Mix Them Up With Rodents?
+Why Do People Mix Them Up With Rodents?

 In my opinion, they do it because of their size and body structure.

 Most people don’t know anything about ferrets so the first thing they do when they see them, they notice how small they are.
 An average female ferret weighs 0.8 to 1.5 kg (1.7 to 3 pounds), while male ferrets are twice the weight, 1.5 to 2.5 kg (3 to 5 pounds).
-When you hear an animal is a predator, you expect a big animal, not small like a ferret.
+When you hear an animal is a predator, you expect a big animal, not a small one like a ferret.

 Difference Between Rodents And Ferrets